Heal your Core with Diastasis Recti Exercises

 Let me explain “why” this post-pregnancy belly doesn’t go away with the baby weigh.

 As if aesthetic consequences weren’t bad enough, the lack of stability and strength in the entire core and pelvic region leads to very unpleasant repercussions like peeing your pants while sneezing, coughing, jumping, running, or possibly even organ prolapse, abdominal hernia and back pain… These symptoms are usually associated with being a normal part of the “becoming a Mom” package.
-These discomforts, aches and pains are too often ignored, go untreated or get worse!
+These discomforts, aches and pains are too often ignored, go untreated and get worse!

 The good news is it doesn’t have to be that way!
 You don’t have to be in pain, leaky or unsatisfied about your stomach since you became a Mom.
 Just because the conditions are “Common” doesn’t mean they are “Normal”.
 No matter how old your youngest is, diastasis recti repair exercises can always make improvements to your core strength, stability and function, also improving your flat stomach!
 We all deserve to live a pain-free motherhood and feel great about our bodies!
 This is why I created a 6-week comprehensive program called Better Body after Baby - giving access to diastasis recti repair exercises to thousands of women all over the world.